vvils/CS-4300-Robinhood/README.md

 ## Running locally

-This is not formally a requirement of P01.
+- This is not formally a requirement of P01.
 This is to help you test and develop your app locally; we recommend each member of the team to try this out.
+- Ensure that you have Python version 3.10 or above installed on your machine (ideally in a virtual environment).
+Some of the libraries and code used in the template, as well as on the server end, are only compatible with Python versions 3.10 and above.

 ### Step 1: Set up a virtual environment
 Create a virtual environment in Python.
 You may continue using the one you setup for assignment if necessary.
 To review how to set up a virtual environment and activate it, refer to A0 assignment writeup.